tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/_index.md

 date: 2017-01-05
 type: docs
 description: >
-  We make it easy for merchants to offer online and mobile payments while taking away the burden of integrating with multiple payment providers.
+  We make it easy for merchants to offer online and mobile payments while taking away the burden of integrating with multiple payment methods.
 menu:
   main:
     name: PayU Module guide